 There are 4 main types of Sanfilippo syndrome, also called MPS III.
 The type a person has depends on which enzyme is affected.

 - Sanfilippo type A is the most severe form.
-Persons with this type do not have a normal working form of the enzyme called heparan N-sulfatase.
+People with this type do not have a normal form of the enzyme called heparan N-sulfatase.

 - Sanfilippo type B occurs when a person is missing or does not produce enough alpha-N-acetylglucosaminidase.

 - Sanfilippo C occurs when a person is missing or does not produce enough acetyl-CoAlpha-glucosaminide acetyltransferase.

 - Sanfilippo D occurs when a person is missing or does not produce enough N-acetylglucosamine 6-sulfatase.

-Unlike many other forms of MPS, symptoms often appear after the first year of life.
+Symptoms often appear after the first year of life.
 A decline in learning ability typically occurs between ages 2 and 6.
 The child may have normal growth during the first few years, but final height is below average.
-Delayed development is followed by deteriorating mental status.
+Delayed development is followed by worsening mental status.

 Other symptoms include: